 In this situation, the employer has to provide benefits unless there is another reason to deny the claim.

 Example: Erin works as a retail clerk.
 She quits her job to focus on school.
 Several weeks later she notices that the back pain she had from one day at work stocking heavy merchandise has not gone away.

 Erin files a workers’ compensation claim.
 The employer cannot use the post-termination defense to deny the claim because Erin was not terminated, but rather, she quit her job.

-4. An injured worker can still get California workers’ compensation benefits even if he or she is terminated
+4. Can an injured worker still get California workers’ compensation benefits even if he or she is terminated?

 Many injured workers that file post-termination claims still are able to obtain benefits.
 A California injured worker should file a claim even if it is after he or she is terminated.